clinics make you Practice Ready

 Estate Planning Clinics

 The Estate Planning Clinics information is here.
 They are both one-term live-client clinics, available for evening and weekend students, in either Lansing or Auburn Hills, Michigan.
-Students interview and counsel clients and draft wills, powers of attorney, and medical directives for the client, with priority for weekend and evening students.
+Students interview and counsel clients and draft wills, powers of attorney, and medical directives for the client.

 WMU-Cooley Innocence Project

 The WMU-Cooley Innocence Project here has the dual mission is to identify, provide legal assistance to, and secure the release of persons who are wrongfully imprisoned for crimes they did not commit, and to provide its students with an excellent learning experience.
 The clinic accepts cases where DNA evidence may establish innocence.